-20. CONTINGENCIES
+18. CONTINGENCIES

-The Company has no pending legal cases as at December 31, 2022 and 2021 that may have a material effect on the Company's financial position and results of operations.
+The Company has no pending legal cases as at December 31, 2021 and 2020 that may have a material effect on the Company's financial position and results of operations.

-21. FINANCIAL RISK MANAGEMENT
+19. FINANCIAL RISK MANAGEMENT

-The Company's activities expose it to a variety of financial risks which include market risk, credit risk and liquidity risk.
-The Fund Manager exerts best efforts to anticipate events that would negatively affect the value of the Company's assets and take appropriate actions to counter these risks.
+The Company's activities expose it to a variety of financial risks: market risk, which includes interest rate and equity price risks, credit risk and liquidity risk.
+The Fund Manager exerts best efforts to anticipate events that would negatively affect the value of the Company's assets and takes appropriate actions to counter these risks.
 However, there is no guarantee that the strategies will work as intended.
 The policies for managing specific risks are summarized below.